 American International Group, Inc (AIG) did a study on ServicePower’s Integrated Dispatch System and Claims and Customer Portal.
 They found a 40% increase in first-time fix rate and a 20% decrease in time spent on site.

-First-time fix rates are a key KPI for field service organizations.
+First-time fix rates are a critical KPI that determines success for field service organizations.
 Field service software can help you and your technicians succeed in improving more efficient service.
-Learn how ServicePower's contract management solutions can help you today.